 - Available to international freshmen or transfer students, whether studying outside or within the USA at the time of application

-- Ammounts vary; may be renewable or non-renewable
+- Amounts vary; may be renewable or non-renewable

 Eligibility requirements for scholarships